 Being able to provide the length of a packet isn't an advantage only for binary packets.
 It generally allows to wait for the complete packet before starting to work on it, which allows for more efficient low-level read operations.
 In the case of PSYC nodes providing routing services only, it is even better as parsing of the packet can stop immediately after the routing header of the packet.
 Everything else is just read into a buffer at once - very processing-friendly.

-All of this is impossible using XML.
 In XML you have to parse the complete tree before you can find out if something has reached completion, so you have to try parsing every little chunk of data coming from the network, because it might just be the last one you've been waiting for - this makes processing more expensive.
-Again, you may be wrapping a non-XML framing protocol around XML, that should work.
+XML parser implementations have gotten pretty smart at guessing the number of closed braces to figure out when it is worthwhile to start parsing, still it is an unnecessarily complicated heuristic approach.
+Several protocols solve this by wrapping a non-XML length-prefixed framing protocol around XML.
 In the case of XMPP this is however not being done:

 - "You're correct in your assertion that framed data would mean clean binary transfers, but that isn't a goal of XMPP - anyone shipping binary data directly through XMPP is simply doing something inefficient.
 If you do want to ship large binary objects, it's more efficient to send them either via email, or send a URL via XMPP, and ship the data by a more suitable protocol."